Will-Deter/will-deter.github.io/index.markdown

 # Welcome!

 Thank you for visiting!
 This is a collection of my work on the modeling and analysis of complex systems.
 I am primarily interested in the application of systems science to the management of complex systems.
-I use a variety of modeling and machine intelligence methods to better understand complex situations and guide decisions:
+Most recently, I've been studying heterogeneity in social computation.
+In my professional life, I use a variety of modeling and machine intelligence methods to better understand complex situations and guide decisions.
-- Agent-Based and Network Models
-- System Dynamics Models
-- Cellular Automata
-- Geospatial Models
-- Artificial Neural Networks
-- Evolutionary Algorithms

-Projects are ongoing across a broad set of application areas, including business, climate and sustainability, sociology, public administration and health, disaster management, and others.
-You can learn more about me, view my curriculum vitae, or browse my project posts below.
+Projects are ongoing across a broad set of application areas.
+You can learn more about me, view my CV, or browse my project posts below.

 ___